-The preservative I have used is called Naticide and it can be considered a safe option to preserve homemade cosmetics.
+The preservative I have used is called Naticide.
+It is considered a safe option to preserve homemade cosmetics.
 Having said that, I’m not too keen on the scent because I find it overpowering, even when I add essential oils.
-If you want to prevent your homemade products from having the same fragrance get and odorless preservative.
+If you want to prevent your homemade products from having the same fragrance get an odorless preservative.

 Naticide is a vegetal origin ingredient with a wide spectrum of activity, being effective against Gram+, Gram-, yeasts and moulds in a pH range between 4 – 9.
 Thanks to its vanilla-like scent, the use of additional perfumes can be avoided.
 Naticide is suitable for safe and preservative-free formulations and it is not classified as a traditional preservative (not listed in the Annex V).Source

-If you prefer not to use a preservative make a smaller amount and keep it on the fridge.
-Not sure how long it will last but bacteria can multiply fast, even in the fridge.
+If you prefer not to use a preservative, make a smaller amount, and keep it in the fridge.
+Not sure how long it will last, but bacteria can multiply fast, even in the fridge.
 Personally, I wouldn’t leave it longer than 3 days.

 Place the body lotion in sterilized containers.